Telles Foundation

 Focus on Employment Pathways

 The foundation is “mindful of already established partnerships with qualified potential employers” when evaluating projects.
 The ability to connect young people with career opportunities is a core consideration.
-Organizations should demonstrate concrete pathways to employment, particularly in technology and STEM fields.
+Organisations should demonstrate concrete pathways to employment, particularly in technology and STEM fields.

 Build for Scale